-Every Friday throughout the school year students may wear Holy Trinity Spirit clothing, hoodies and/or track pants and running shoes.
+Starting on the third Friday in September, every Friday throughout the school year students may wear Holy Trinity Spirit clothing, hoodies and/or track pants and running shoes.
 NOTE that this is not a paid dress down day.
-Also, spirit wear sweatshirts are not to be worn Monday through Thursday.
+Also, spirit wear is not to be worn Monday through Thursday.